 Welcome to the DARPA Open Catalog, which contains a curated list of DARPA-sponsored software and peer-reviewed publications.
-DARPA sponsors fundamental and applied research in a variety of areas including data science, cyber, anomaly detection, etc., which may lead to experimental results and reusable technology designed to benefit multiple government domains.
+DARPA sponsors fundamental and applied research in a variety of areas that may lead to experimental results and reusable technology designed to benefit multiple government domains.

 The DARPA Open Catalog organizes publicly releasable material from DARPA programs.
 DARPA has an open strategy to help increase the impact of government investments.

-DARPA is interested in building communities around government-funded software and research.
-If the R&D community shows sufficient interest, DARPA will continue to make available information generated by DARPA programs, including software, publications, data, and experimental results.
+DARPA is interested in building communities around government-funded research.
+DARPA plans to continue to make available information generated by DARPA programs, including software, publications, data, and experimental results.

 The table on this page lists the programs currently participating in the catalog.

 Dr. Christopher White

 |AA||I2O||The Active Authentication (AA) program seeks to develop novel ways of validating the identity of computer users by focusing on the unique aspects of individuals through software-based biometrics.
 Biometrics are defined as the characteristics used to recognize individuals based on one or more intrinsic physical or behavioral traits.
 This program is focused on behavioral biometrics.|

 |ADAMS||I2O||The Anomaly Detection at Multiple Scales (ADAMS) program seeks to create, adapt and apply technology to anomaly characterization and detection in massive data sets.
 Anomalies in data cue the collection of additional, actionable information in a wide variety of real world contexts.|